 Laser engraving machine involves a laser and a controller, and the surface on which the engraving will take place.
 The laser beam itself is the engraving tool; the controller directs the beam to trace the desired engraved patterns onto the surface.
 The controller determines the direction, intensity, speed of movement, and width of the laser beam aimed at the surface.

-Laser engraving technology is used industry on production lines, where lasers engrave numbers and letters to print dates, expiration codes, and lot numbering of products travelling along the line.
-This allows plastic and glass containers to be coded onto containers in motion.
+Laser engraving technology is used on production lines where lasers engrave numbers and letters to print dates, expiration codes, and lot numbering of products travelling along the line.

 Call new Equipment Sales: